 S.No.
 Acts/Policies/Rules Relevance to this project Applicability in the sub-project 1 The Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 The old act is Land Acquisition Act, 1894 and it is replaced by the new Act RFCTLARR,2013 The Act has provisions to provide fair compensation to those whose land is taken away, brings transparency to the process of acquisition of land to set up factories or buildings, infrastructural projects, and assures rehabilitation of those affected.
-Not Applicable This sub-project does not have any impact on private land and assets.
-Therefore, not applicable.
+Not Applicable.
+This sub-project does not impact private assets.
 2 State Land Acquisition Act 1990 (1934 AD) The State Land Acquisition Act1990 (1934 AD) is in force in the state of Jammu and Kashmir.
 This Act provides the legal framework for land acquisition for public purposes in J&K. It enables the State Government to acquire private lands for a public purpose, and seeks to ensure that no person is deprived of land except under the Act.
-Not Applicable This sub-project does not have any impact on private land and assets.
-Therefore, not applicable.
-5 Jammu and Kashmir Common Lands (Regulation) Act, 1956 An Act to regulate the rights in common lands.
+Not Applicable.
+This sub-project does not impact private assets.
+3 Jammu and Kashmir Common Lands (Regulation) Act, 1956 An Act to regulate the rights in common lands.
 Provide relief to the user of the lands, used for common purposes like roads, streets, lanes, pathways, water channels, drains, wells, tanks, or any other source of water supply to the villagers in general.
 Provision for the prohibition of encroachments over such common lands and public places and eviction thereof and in case of encroachments, to restore the rights of the users.
 Provision for assigning land for extension of "Village Abadi", if existing land is inadequate for the habitation of the villagers at any point of time.
-There is no requirement of common land for the sub-project.
-Therefore, it's not applicable
+Not Applicable.
+There is no requirement of common land for this sub-project.
+Therefore, it's not applicable.